grelleum/SteelConnection/README.md

 * If response.json() is True and the 'items' key _does not_ exist, then return a python dictionary.
 * If response.json() is False, return an empty python dictionary.

+##### Virtual Appliance Image Download:
+There is a convenience method `.download_image` that can be used to download a virtual appliance image file.
+You will need to first generate the image using the command:\
+`sc.post(f'/node/{node_id}/prepare_image', data={'type': 'kvm'})`\
+You should substitute your target hypervisor platform where I show `kvm`.
+After that, you can use `sc.download_image(node_id, filename)` command to download the image to the filename specification on your local drive.

-##### Binary Data:
+##### Other Binary Data:
-In the event an API call returns binary data, as is the case with "GET /node/:nodeid/get_image", the return value of the call will include a message on how to access the binary data.
-You can access it directly through the object's '.response.content' attribute, or by calling the '.savefile(filename)' method, which will save the binary data to a file.
+In the event another API call returns binary data, You can access it directly through the object's '.response.content' attribute, or by calling the '.savefile(filename)' method, which will save the binary data to a file.

 #### Errors and Exceptions:
 The **_Zen of Python_** states: